 A student accused of violating this code of student conduct is entitled, upon request, to procedural due process as set forth in this chapter.

 WAC 132__-__-___ Prohibited Student Conduct

-The college may impose disciplinary sanctions against a student who commits, attempts to commit, aids, abets, incites, encourages, or assists another person to commit, an act(s) of misconduct, which include, but are not limited to the following: Academic Dishonesty.
+The college may impose disciplinary sanctions against a student who commits, attempts to commit, aids, abets, incites, encourages, or assists another person to commit, an act(s) of misconduct, which include, but are not limited to, the following: Academic Dishonesty.
 Any act of academic dishonesty, including but not limited to

 cheating, plagiarism, and fabrication.